History of Pakistan (1947–present): 1969–1971: Martial law

 Sheikh Mujibur Rahman then launched a non-cooperation movement which effectively paralysed the state machinery in East Pakistan.
 Talks between Bhutto and Rehman collapsed and President Khan ordered armed action against the Awami League.
 Operations Searchlight and Barisal led to a crackdown on East Pakistani politicians, civilians, and student activists.
-Sheikh Rahman was arrested and extradited to Islamabad, while the entire Awami League leadership escaped to India to set up a parallel government.
+Sheikh Mujib was arrested and extradited to Islamabad, while the entire Awami League leadership escaped to India to set up a parallel government.
 A guerrilla insurgency was initiated by the Indian-organised and supported Mukti Bahini ("freedom fighters").
 Millions of Bengali Hindus and Muslims took refuge in eastern India leading to Indian Prime Minister Indira Gandhi announcing support for the Bangladesh liberation war and providing direct military assistance to the Bengalis.
 In March 1971 regional commander Major General Ziaur Rahman declared the independence of East Pakistan as the new nation of Bangladesh on behalf of Mujib.

 Pakistan launched pre-emptive air strikes on 11 Indian airbases on 3 December 1971, leading to India's entry into the war on the side of Bangladeshi nationalist forces.
 Untrained in guerrilla warfare, the Pakistani high command in the east collapsed under commanders General Amir Niazi and Admiral Muhammad Sharif.
 Exhausted, outflanked and overwhelmed, they could no longer continue the fight against the intense guerrilla insurgency, and finally surrendered to the Allied Forces of Bangladesh and India in Dhaka on 16 December 1971.
-Nearly 90,000 Pakistani soldiers were taken prisoners of war and the result was the emergence of the new nation of Bangladesh, thus ending 24 years of turbulent union between the two wings although the Pakistani Army had fought gallantly according to Indian Army Chief Sam Manekshaw.
+Nearly 90,000 Pakistani soldiers were taken prisoners of war and the result was the emergence of the new nation of Bangladesh, thus ending 24 years of turbulent union between the two wings.
+However, according to Indian Army Chief Sam Manekshaw the Pakistani Army had fought gallantly.
 Independent researchers estimate that between 300,000 and 500,000 civilians died during this period while the Bangladesh government puts the number of dead at three million,//Amazing Facts (Excited Facts) a figure that is now nearly universally regarded as excessively inflated.
 Some academics such as Rudolph Rummel and Rounaq Jahan say both sides committed genocide; others such as Richard Sisson and Leo E. Rose believe there was no genocide.
 Discredited by the defeat, President Khan resigned and Bhutto was inaugurated as president and chief martial law administrator on 20 December 1971.